chalmerj/introcs-lecture-notes/devel/rst/lab-division-sentences.rst

 shown) will wait for you to type the name of a command.
 Enter *java-mode* and you will be able to take advantage of the magical support in Emacs for automatic formatting of your source code.
 Your instructor will show you how to make effective use of it.
+Two features are worthy of immediate notice:

+- The program becomes color-coded.
+On of the most useful things is that literal strings have a different color.
+  Forgetting the final quote mark at the end of a literal string ia=s a common error that may not be associated with good error messages.
+  The color coding makes it very obvious that the editor sees the string as being too long.

+- Nice indentation is done with very little effort.
+Pressing the Enter key still takes you to the beginning of the next line, but a single further press of the tab key generally indents to exactly where the line should start.

 If you are feeling a bit adventurous, you can download *csharp-mode* from the Emacs Wiki at